 Our revenues prior to 2008 consisted exclusively of grant funding from government agencies under the National Science Foundation's, or NSF, and National Institutes of Health's, or NIH, Small Business Innovation Research, or SBIR, grants.
 Since the initial launch of our ProBiora3 products in late 2008, our net revenues for the year ended December 31, 2008 and thereafter, also included sales of our ProBiora3 products.
-Sales of our ProBiora3 products were \$1,194,878 and \$1,229,510 for the years ended December 31, 2012 and 2011, respectively.
-Because of our efforts to increase the distribution of our ProBiora3 products, we expect net revenues to increase in the future.
-However, our success will depend on a number of factors, including our ability to successfully engage in marketing efforts related to our ProBiora3 products.
+Sales of our ProBiora3 products were \$939,926 and \$949,593 for the years ended December 31, 2014 and 2013, respectively.
+Future increases in net revenue for our ProBiora3 products will depend on a number of factors, including our ability to successfully engage in marketing efforts related to our ProBiora3 products, which we have substantially scaled back.
+Our marketing efforts for our ProBiora3 products that can be cost-effective as we seek to manage the use of our cash resources relative to the research and development we are conducting for our other product candidates.

-We expect that our revenues will fluctuate from quarter to quarter as a result of the volume of sales of our products and the amount of license fees, research and development reimbursements, milestone and other payments from any license or strategic partnerships we may enter into in the future.
+We expect that our future revenues will fluctuate from quarter to quarter as a result of the volume of sales of our products and the amount of license fees, research and development reimbursements, milestone and other payments from any license or strategic partnerships we may enter into in the future.